atomisthq/docs/docs/developer/spawn.md

 to make running commands and handling errors easier from within TypeScript, in async functions.

-This page describes how to run an externam command
+This page describes how to run an external command

 * [when you implement a goal](#in-a-goal)
 * and [anywhere else](#anywhere-else) in an SDM